VidhyaRajagopal/nlb-learning/_diy-resources/secondary/3b-teen-things.md

 Synopsis from [Macmillan](https://us.macmillan.com).

-This eBook is available on OverDrive [here](https://nlb.ovedrive.com/media/1803402).
+This eBook is available on [OverDrive](https://nlb.ovedrive.com/media/1803402).

 The book covers and synopses are the copyright of the respective publishing companies.